ACD:

 EMERGENCY CALL:

-loss of life, reduce bodily injury, prevent or reduce loss of property and
+prevent loss of life, reduce bodily injury, prevent or reduce loss

 EMS: